paradoxxical-dev/SoundModule/Docs.md

 ### Returns

-- `WrappedSound`: A wrapper containing functions to control the created sound.
+- `SoundWrapper`: A wrapper containing functions to control the created sound.

-## WrappedSound Functions
+## SoundWrapper Functions

-The `WrappedSound` returned by the `SoundModule.CreateSound` and `SoundModule.CreateSoundAtPosition` functions provides the following functions to control the sound:
+The `SoundWrapper` returned by the `SoundModule.CreateSound` and `SoundModule.CreateSoundAtPosition` functions provides the following functions to control the sound:

 - `Play()`: Plays the sound.
 - `Stop()`: Stops the sound.